RogueWizard42/linux_labs/Sysadmin_lab/Task-06/README.md

 ### YAML Configuration Overview

-This is what we placed in `/etc/netplan/50-cloud-init.yaml`:
+This is what I placed in `/etc/netplan/50-cloud-init.yaml`:

 ```yaml
 network: